-The Webasto / Espar air heaters should be adjusted* for high altitudes if the majority of it’s time is spent above 5000-6000ft.
-Indeed, as the altitude increase, the concentration of oxygen reduce and the mix of fuel/oxygen become too rich in fuel.
-This could lead to debris accumulation (a.k.a. “coking”) and loss of performance / malfunction. *Only […]
+The Webasto / Espar air heaters should be adjusted for high altitudes if the majority of it’s time is spent above 5000-6000 feet.
+As the altitude increase, the concentration of oxygen reduce and the mix of fuel/oxygen become too rich in fuel.
+This could lead to debris accumulation (a.k.a. coking or carbon) and loss of […]

 This is a follow-up on our Webasto Air Top 2000 STC air heater installation post (faroutride.com/air-heater-installation).
 Since then, we had the chance of using the Webasto and we LOVE it!
 Evenings and mornings are much more enjoyable when it’s nice and warm.
 The only negative point of the Webasto is the noise.
 Here are the […]

 The driver’s side kitchen cabinet of our Ford Transit DIY camper van conversion is the home of our 12V Novakook R5810 fridge and home of our electrical system.
 When we initially brainstorm about the van interior layout, we knew we wanted plenty of countertop surface a large refrigerator (more.beer.) multiple drawers for kitchen items rustic look. […]